-ITEM USER RESPONSIBILITY COUNCIL RESPONSIBILITY Repair of sports facility Pay the cost of repair for works required due to negligence or misuse.
-Works may be completed and organised by Council or under Club Tradesperson Agreement.
+ITEM USER RESPONSIBILITY COUNCIL RESPONSIBILITY Repair of sports facility Pay the cost of repair of negligence or misuse for works completed and organised by Council or under Club Tradesperson Agreement.
 Organise all repairs and invoice User unless repairs are undertaken through a Club Tradesperson Agreement.
 Handover to incoming User Meeting between incoming and outgoing tenant.
 Inform of any outstanding repairs and maintenance